lukirudaka/lukirudaka/README.md

 Do not ask me to sign atabooks or strawpages, or follow me to attempt to get me to do so.
 The artist behind my badge is Meowingdread, otherwise known as Squeaks.
 ## My Socials
 Tap the images to be brought to that profile
+These will all go to external sites.
 ### Bluesky
 [<img src="https://github.com/lukirudaka/lukirudaka/blob/main/Luki-Bluesky.png?raw=true">](https://bsky.app/profile/lukirudaka.bsky.social)
 ### Discord Server